What do EMT's Look for on a patient?

 We receive a lot of questions on what should I put on a medical alert bracelet or necklace pendant?
 What Should I write on Medical ID?
 What should medical Id say?
 Should be used at diagnosis of medical condition.

-Yes, Parametics do look for Medical ID Bracelets, etc.!
+Yes, Paramedics do look for Medical ID Bracelets, etc.!
 Do I Need a Medical ID?
 What Should my Medical ID say?

 Emergency Information You Put On a Medical Alert ID Regardless of Medical Condition!